What is transfer learning?

 Machine learning algorithms are typically designed to address isolated tasks.
 Through transfer learning, methods are developed to transfer knowledge from one or more of these source tasks to improve learning in a related target task.
 Knowledge from an already trained machine learning model must be similar to the new task to be transferable.
 For example, the knowledge gained from recognizing an image of a dog in a supervised machine learning system could be transferred to a new system to recognize images of cats.
 The new system will filter out images it already recognizes as a dog.

 Transfer learning theory

-During transfer learning, knowledge is leveraged from a source task to improve learning in a new task.
-If the transfer method ends up decreasing performance of the new task, it is called a negative transfer.
-A major challenge when developing transfer methods is ensuring positive transfer between related tasks while still avoiding negative transfer between less related tasks.
+During transfer learning, knowledge is used from a source task to improve learning in a new task.
+If the transfer method decreases the performance of the new task, it's called a negative transfer.
+A major challenge when developing transfer methods is ensuring positive transfer between related tasks while avoiding negative transfer between less related tasks.

-When applying knowledge from one task to another, the original task's characteristics are usually mapped onto those of the other to specify correspondences.
-A human typically provides this mapping, but methods are evolving that perform the mapping automatically.
+When applying knowledge from one task to another, the original task's characteristics are usually mapped onto those of the other task to specify correspondence.
+A human typically provides this mapping, but there are evolving methods that perform the mapping automatically.

 Transfer learning examples

-In machine learning, knowledge or data gained while solving one problem is stored, labeled then applied to a different but related problem.
-For example, the knowledge gained by a machine learning algorithm to recognize cars could later be transferred for use in a separate machine learning model being developed to recognize other types of vehicles, such as trucks.
+In machine learning, knowledge or data gained while solving one problem is stored, labeled and then applied to a different but related problem.
+For example, the knowledge gained by a machine learning algorithm to recognize cars could later be transferred for use in a separate machine learning model being developed to recognize other types of vehicles.

-Transfer learning is also useful during deployment of upgraded technology such as a chatbot.
-If the new domain is similar enough to previous deployments, transfer learning can assess which knowledge should be transplanted into the next.
-Using transfer learning, developers can decide what knowledge and data is reusable from the previous deployment, and transfer that information for use when developing the upgraded version.
+Transfer learning is also useful during the deployment of upgraded technology, such as a chatbot.
+If the new domain is similar enough to previous deployments, transfer learning can assess which knowledge should be transplanted.
+Using transfer learning, developers can decide what knowledge and data is reusable from the previous deployments and transfer that information for use when developing the upgraded version.